 A Hotel Lobby Should Consider the Local Area Around the Hotel

 VP of Antonopoulos group, Dimitri Antonopoulos, remarked, “the lobby is an extension of the guest room and the city.”
 The location of a hotel plays a huge role in the way it is marketed.
 Why shouldn’t it influence design?
 Resort hotels often have similar airy, tropical vibes, while business hotels stick to minimalist and less cluttered interiors.
 Boutique hotels are often in hip districts, allowing more aesthetic and creative rooms when designing lobbies.
 It is crucial to maintain this fluid relationship with the local vibe since this synergistic relationship creates a smooth transition when guests come back from a tour or work.

 A Hotel Lobby Should Be a Form of Escape

 We know how bustling cities can be overwhelming, even for urbanites.
 That’s why small hotels have small, lush garden corners in their lobbies where people can relax with a cup of coffee.
 Resorts can also offer spaces with a panoramic view of the ocean if they want to enjoy the scenery without staying under the sun.

 A Hotel Lobby Should Have Food and Beverages Available

 Some hotel guests are not necessarily in-house, which means they can be businessmen seeking a quiet meeting spot, or a group of women meeting with friends over coffee.
-Hotel lobbies offer the best hangouts, especially if they have beverages and some light snacks that come with it.
-This is an excellent customer influx that's profitable for the hotel.
+Hotel lobbies offer the best hangouts, especially if they have beverages and some light snacks that come with them.
+This is an excellent customer influx that’s profitable for the hotel.